JackTheEngineer/Drone/README.md

 - Haskell Shake:
   A very cool syntax in haskell to define dependencies.
   [https://shakebuild.com/](https://shakebuild.com/)
-  Install it with `shake install shake yaml`, to be able to run the build system.
+  Install it with `stack install shake yaml`, to be able to run the build system.
   I have do admit that i didn't dive in too deeply into the stack build system and package management, but there is also the option to add the dependencies to `extra-deps` of your `~/.stack/global-project/stack.yaml` as